keejelo/EasyDialogBox/js/README.txt

   The file "easydlg.min.js" is created from "easydlg.js" by first setting its inside variable: DEBUG = false and then minified with https://closure-compiler.appspot.com/home using the default "simple" optimization.
-  * Intended for browsers that support the ECMAScript 5 standard
+  * Intended for browsers that support the ECMAScript 5 standard (released in 2009)
   * Not supported by IE8 and old legacy browsers.